-- 236 The Company's witness, Dr. Hadaway, recommends a cost of equity of 11.125 percent.338 He supports his recommendation with alternative versions of the constant growth and multi-stage discounted cash flow (DCF) model, confirming his recommendation though risk premium analysis and ambient economic conditions.339 - Dr. Hadaway describes the DCF method as grounded in the theory that a stock's price represents the present value of all future cash flows, including dividends and earnings, expected from the stock.
+Dr. Hadaway describes the DCF method as grounded in the theory that a stock's price represents the present value of all future cash flows, including dividends and earnings, expected from the stock.
 He notes that while current dividend yields are readily available, long-term growth in cash flows is more difficult to measure.
 In its basic form, the DCF method assumes that the growth rate is constant and that it continues in perpetuity.
 Alternatives to the constant growth DCF method attempt to more explicitly estimate growth rates that change over time.
-These methods are generally described as multi-stage or non-constant growth rate methods.340 - Dr. Hadaway presents both single-stage (constant growth rate) and multi-stage (non-constant growth rate) DCF analyses.
-He applies the analyses to a sample of 17 utilities he finds comparable to PacifiCorp.341 Dr. Hadaway asserts it is necessary to examine multiple DCF analyses because current, short-term growth projections made by analysts are not representative of the long-term growth rates required by the DCF method.342 Dr. Hadaway asserts that forecasts of nominal growth in the nation's Gross Domestic Product (GDP) are a reasonable estimate for the long-term growth rate required by the DCF method.
-He estimates the long-term growth rate term growth in nominal GDP at 6.6 percent based on the historical average of 10year, 20-year, and 40-year average growth in GDP.343
+These methods are generally described as multi-stage or non-constant growth rate methods.

+238 Dr. Hadaway presents both single-stage (constant growth rate) and multi-stage (non-constant growth rate) DCF analyses.
+He applies the analyses to a sample of 17 utilities he finds comparable to PacifiCorp.
+Dr. Hadaway asserts it is necessary to examine multiple DCF analyses because current, short-term growth projections made by analysts are not representative of the long-term growth rates required by the DCF method.
+Dr. Hadaway asserts that forecasts of nominal growth in the nation's Gross Domestic Product (GDP) are a reasonable estimate for the long-term growth rate required by the DCF method.
+He estimates the long-

-338 Exh.
+&lt;sup>338 Exh.
 21-T at 4:16 (Hadaway).